Cailo322/PyroSentrix/README.md

   - Remotely **reset** or **hush** the alarm from the mobile app
 - **Household Sharing**
   - Owners can **invite household members** to monitor the device from their own phones
-- **Data Visualization & Insights**
-  - Built-in dashboard with user-friendly visualizations and analytics

 ---

 ## 🧠 LSTM Integration